wengangmao/wengangmao.github.io/contents/students-phd/daiyong/daiyong_logbook_2021.md

 1. Finish the Improvement for the Isochrones.  <span style = "background: yellow">[Next Monday]<br /> </span>
 2. Further development and investigation of ISOCHONE method.
 Present the results next meeting.  <span style = "background: yellow">[Monday]<br /> </span>
 3. USV platform debugging, include the ui and data transmission<span style = "background: yellow">[Weekend????]<br /></span>
-4. Test the 2d and 3d with all the parameterse <span style = "background: yellow">[Next Monday, ongoing on 2021-10-28, when to start/finish?]<br /> </span>

 ***
 ## Week 42 -- (Meeting on 2021-10-18)